burakddev/spring-cloud-config-movie-recommendations/README.md

 # Spring-Cloud-Config-Movie-Recommendations

-Here are YAML files for the "spring-cloud-movie-recommendation" application !
+Here are YAML files for the [spring-cloud-movie-recommendation](https://github.com/burakddev/spring-cloud-config-movie-recommendations.git) application !